-Adaptive Management is designed to assist resource managers with managing in the face of uncertainties and associated risk, the risk of significant harm to the water resources of the District.
-Table 1 makes the path forward on this challenge look quite manageable.
+Adaptive Management is designed to assist resource managers with managing in the face of uncertainties and associated risk, and specifically for the Wekiva River system the risk of significant harm occurring to the water resources of the District.

 There is a clear path forward to the completion of this MFLs reevaluation for the Wekiva River system.
 Effective water resources management, including setting and implementing MFLs occurs adaptively once we understand and manage risk and uncertainty.
 This document's synthesis of substantive review comments is an inventory and analysis/evaluation of sources of uncertainty affecting the setting of MFLs for the water bodies in Wekiva River's watershed.
 Each substantive, problematic uncertainty has downside risk potential to the sustainable management of the WR and LWR, and their priority springs, and their protection from significant harm as directed in Chapter 373 F.S.